 Genomic analysis is the process of identifying, measuring, and comparing genomic features like DNA sequence, gene expression, and structural variation.
 The methods used in genome analysis demand bioinformatics, sequencing, or microarray hybridization.
 The following are a few important things to know about genome analysis.
 DNA DNA is the chemical compound that holds the instructions necessary to direct and develop the activities of living organisms.
 The molecules consist of paired strands commonly known as a double helix.
 All DNA strands have four chemical units known as nucleotide bases.
 They comprise genetic alphabets.
 The bases are adenine (A), cytosine (C), guanine (G), and thymine (T).
 The bases pair with others on opposite strands.
 As, for example, will pair with Ts and Cs always pair with Gs.
 The order of letters determines the encoded information.

-In the field of healthcare, the ones in the frontlines are who we often get to see.
-What we mostly don’t know is that there are those working behind the scenes to create and deliver the needed medical devices and equipment.
+In the field of healthcare, the ones on the frontlines are who we often get to see.
+We mostly don’t know that there are those working behind the scenes to create and deliver the needed medical devices and equipment.
 Factories, manufacturers, and developers of medical devices are the underappreciated members of the healthcare field in their constant and consistent role of ensuring that medical professionals and patients get to use safe and effective devices for their medical needs.
 Some of us may have wondered where and how the medical devices we see are made.
+Check out how medical tubing is manufactured here at Taymer International.
 Luckily, we’re about to find out here as we discuss how medical device factories ensure safety.

 In most cases, your MRI scanner might experience downtime when you are in the middle of a scan.
 It can be embarrassing, especially when patients grow impatient, and you have no idea about how to troubleshoot the problems.
 Luckily, this article will take you through common MRI problems and ways to deal with them.